Lace Tennis Shoes

 Flat laces: Athletic shoes are more likely to have flat laces.
 They are less thick and thinner than round laces.
 They can also be found in casual shoes.

-Round laces: are most commonly found on work, hiking, or dress shoes.
-One of the reasons you’ll see them on work boots is that they’re more durable.
+Round laces are commonly found in work, hiking, or dress shoes.
+You’ll see them on work boots because they’re more durable.
 They are more resistant to wear and tear and can withstand higher pressure.

 What are shoelaces for tennis shoes?